Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Proofs

 \subsection{Shape Extrapolation}

-Proof of \Cref{thm:loops}: \begin{proof} We take an arbitrary, but fixed loop $l$ and the correspond loop function $f_l$ and apply \Cref{alg:extrapol} to it.
-If the procedure does not fail, we call the resulting contract $c$ with precondition $P$ and postcondition $Q$.
-Because the procedure did not fail, there are both an extrapolated shape $p$ and an invariant \absstate\:$s_\mathit{inv}$ that have been used to derive $c$.
+Proof of \Cref{thm:loops}: \begin{proof} We take an arbitrary but fixed loop $l$, its corresponding loop function $f_l$, and apply \Cref{alg:extrapol} to it.
+If the procedure does not fail, we call the resulting contract $c$ with pre-condition $P$ and post-condition $Q$.
+Because the procedure did not fail, it has computed the two extrapolated shapes $\oldsh$ and $\newsh$.
+Based on these both the invariant \absstate\:$s_\mathit{inv}$ and the final \absstate, that has been used to derive $c$, can be constructed.